SharePoint/sp-dev-docs/docs/general-development/how-to-create-filter-editors-for-performancepoint-services-in-sharepoint.md

     > **Note:**
       > Users can set a custom object's  [Name](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Name.aspx) , [Description](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Description.aspx) , and [Owner](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Owner.aspx) ( **Person Responsible**) properties and delete custom objects directly from Dashboard Designer and the PerformancePoint Services repository.

-## Code example: Create, retrieve, and update custom PerformancePoint Services filters in SharePoint Server 2013
+## Code example: Create, retrieve, and update custom PerformancePoint Services filters in SharePoint
 <a name="bk_example"> </a>

 The following code example creates, retrieves, and updates custom filters.
 This code is from the editor's code-behind class, which provides the programming logic for controls that are defined in an ASPX page.